-We founded Thoughtexchange just over seven years ago with the vision that, with the right structure, leaders could use technology to bring people together in ways never before possible.
+We founded Thoughtexchange with the vision that, with the right structure, leaders could use technology to bring people together in ways never before possible.

-We’re more than a little proud that since then, we’ve helped our clients engage more than 2 million people in exchanges around critical decisions, on topics ranging from facilities funding to human rights and trauma healing.
-And this exciting part of our business is growing every day.
+We’re more than a little proud that since then, we’ve helped our clients engage millions of people in exchanges around critical decisions, on topics ranging from facilities funding to human rights and trauma healing.
+And this inspiring part of our business is growing every day.

 A solution for everyday challenges

-At the same time, we’ve been working behind the scenes to build a complementary solution for a different but equally important problem: How can you help a leader quickly and effectively inform decisions affecting groups of 20-200 people?
+At the same time, we’ve been working behind the scenes to build a complementary solution for a different but equally important problem: How can you help a leader quickly and effectively inform decisions affecting groups of people, and do it at scale?

-So, I wanted to take a moment to share some questions our customers have asked their stakeholders using Standard Exchanges, and how they’ve been successful implementing their results.
+So, I wanted to take a moment to share some questions our customers have asked their stakeholders using Thoughtexchange and how they’ve been successful in implementing their results.
 We hope these examples inspire you to involve more people in decisions that affect them.

 Discovering best practices

-Exchange Question: What are some best practices in your site you’d like to share with other leaders?
+Exchange Question: What are some best practices at your site you’d like to share with other leaders?

-In large organizations, gathering people together to talk about best practices can be expensive and time consuming.
+In large organizations, gathering people together to talk about best practices can be expensive and time-consuming.
 Our customers have used Standard Exchanges to ask this question and gather ideas from across large groups of people.
-They then took the best insights to smaller meetings, where they could discuss and learn from them.
+They then took the best insights into smaller meetings, where they could discuss and learn from them.
 People who participated in these exchanges reported feeling energized and excited by the new ideas and were happy to contribute their thoughts in a way that works for them.

 Hiring the right leaders and setting them up for success